 We decided that the only option would be to move the pagination, filtering a searching to the server — this would mean telling the server about each action the user took and delivering the results back to the browser.
 Despite simply querying a database and converting the results to JSON the delay in updates while typing a search term was unacceptable, so we needed a better solution.

 Some months back, I started experimenting with Go (Google’s systems development language).
 Go has become popular with companies looking to build small, highly reliable, microservices due to it’s easy to use networking abilities, performance, and concurrency model.
-As a result of our experiences we had already begun using Go behind the scenes to deliver non-critical features in our own products — so we decided to see if Go could deliver the user experience we required.
+As a result of our experiences, we had already begun using Go behind the scenes to deliver non-critical features in our own products — so we decided to see if Go could deliver the user experience we required.

 We made use of Go’s built-in tools alongside the excellent Gorilla mux package to authenticate the user, run the query and transform it into JSON at a speed that was simply not possible with our Symfony stack.
 Moreover, we found that by exploiting Go’s easy to use concurrency model that we could handle many requests at once with practically no modification of our code.

-This post isn’t aimed at extolling the virtues of Go, or any other language, but rather to encourage experimentation with technology.
+This post isn’t aimed at extolling the virtues of Go, or any other technology, but rather to encourage experimentation with technology.
 In fact, I believe it’s a ritual that every company should actively encourage in order to succeed.

 Perhaps some Erlang next?